-This course requires application and testing of nursing knowledge as well as knowledge from related disciplines in a clinical setting of the student's choice (within the limits of available resources).
+This course for advanced major students requires application and testing of nursing knowledge as well as knowledge from related disciplines in a clinical setting of the student's choice (within the limits of available resources).
 The student selects a faculty advisor, as well as agency staff for consultation and supervision as appropriate.
 Prerequisite: permission of the department chair.
 See section 3.5.
 Three credits.